zonemaster/zonemaster/docs/internal-documentation/distrib-testing/BuildEnvironmentPreparation.md

 ## Overview

-The build environment are used for several purposes, but the purpose is not for the actual installation of Zonemaster.
+The build environment is used for several purposes, but the purpose is not for the actual installation of Zonemaster.
 For the installation the normal installation instructions for users should be used.
 In most cases, if you create a build environment you usually do not install